 RFM Properties Holdings, Inc. was established in 1995 to gain experience build assets of their own.
 It was then renamed as Philippine Townships, Inc. to expand their portfolio in industrial estates.
-In 1997, a financial crisis hits Asia and greatly affected many companies including the Parent Company of Philtown causing them to balance its real estate development.
+In 1997, a financial crisis hits Asia and greatly affected many companies including the parent company of PPI causing them to balance its real estate development.
 Year 2008, another crisis from the US took a big toll on the financial condition and liquidity of the Corporation.
-Philtown had to sell raw lands, enter a joint venture, and focus on horizontal development to enhance value of the remaining assets and go back on top.
-The Corporation was then given its present name, Philtown Properties, Inc. (PPI or the Corporation) later that same year.
+PPI had to sell raw lands, enter a joint venture, and focus on horizontal development to enhance value of the remaining assets and go back on top.
+The Corporation was then given its present name, PPI Properties, Inc. later that same year.